Marcus Semien Preview, Player Props: Rangers vs. Twins

-Marcus Semien -- 2-for-5 with a double in his last game -- will be in action for the Texas Rangers versus the Minnesota Twins, with Pablo Lopez on the mound, on August 24 at 7:10 PM ET.
+Marcus Semien -- 1-for-5 with a home run and an RBI in his last game -- will be in action for the Texas Rangers against the Minnesota Twins, with Sonny Gray on the mound, on August 25 at 8:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-5 with a double) against the Diamondbacks.
+In his previous game, he hit a home run while going 1-for-5 against the Twins.

 Marcus Semien Game Info & Props vs. the Twins